kylpo/notes/dev/Musings.md

   - "my new goal is to live a better life.
 In the end open-source doesn’t pay the bills so it’s best to focus on other things if you can"
   - "I write code 2–3 hours a day unless I’m really into something.
 Time is your real currency!"
 - "And this is why many open source developers join large companies and disappear.
 Because open source sucks."
 "I don't think I can do open source ever again.
 We built @yarnpkg in private and then open sourced.
 Quickly after I lost all motivation." - [Sebastian McKenzie](https://twitter.com/sebmck/status/879283865902346244)
+- "Step #1 of making a living as a solo dev, don't cater to people who won't pay you, because they'll never pay you."
+"Open source only works if you're paid by a company or VC, if you have skills don't waste them for free." - [TJ Holowaychuk](https://twitter.com/tjholowaychuk/status/879880358916837376)